Quick Start Guide - Using Remote Tools with Splashtop

 • Install the app, then return to the console.

-• After you click Yes, Automox records that confirmation and you will not see the prompt again on future Remote Control attempts from that same administrator device.
+• After you click Yes, Automox records that confirmation and you will not see the prompt again on future Remote Tools attempts from that same administrator device.

-The Splashtop RMM App only needs to be installed once per administrator device.
+The Splashtop RMM App only needs to be installed once per administrator device and powers all Remote Tools features.

 How the Splashtop Streamer Is Installed (Remote Devices)